Jelly-Pudding/SimpleLifesteal/README.md

 - `/hearts`: Shows the player their current heart count.
 - `/withdrawheart [amount]`: Withdraw hearts as consumable apple items.
 Defaults to 1 heart if no amount specified.
+- `/heartrecipe`: Displays the heart crafting recipe in chat.
 - `/isbanned <player>`: Checks if a player is banned by SimpleLifesteal.
 - `/slunban <player>`: Removes a player ban from the SimpleLifesteal database.
 - `/checkbanresult <player>`: (Admin/RCON) Checks the result of a pending Bedrock player ban check initiated by /isbanned.